cannonerd/testExample/README.md

 Now over to the Gruntfile.js.
 As first, we need to form a link between the Gruntfile and the package.json.
-Jshint, also needs a path too find reason to whine about form.
+Jshint, also needs a path too find some reason to whine about form.

 ~~~
 pkg: grunt.file.readJSON('package.json'),
 jshint: { all: ['src/*.js'] },
 ~~~

-With Appium we get a bit trickier setup.
-And the Appium documentation does not actually help at this point.
+With Appium we have a bit trickier setup, and the Appium documentation does not actually help at this point that much.

-The firs batch of setting up the Appium is the options
+The first things to setu up in Appium are the options

 ~~~
-// Mocha options
+// Mocha-appium options
     reporter: 'spec',
     timeout: 6000,
     // Toggles wd's promises API, default:false